Serphiq Find the first SEO move worth testing.

 Buyer question

-Serphiq treats competitor pressure as one input in a broader decision system.
+Serphiq treats search-result pressure as one input in a broader decision system.

 The important question is not just who ranks today.
 The important question is what your site should do now in response.
 That may mean strengthening an existing page, clarifying a topic cluster, or ignoring a lower-value battle for now.